Topics on this page

 Readerand then click the Reader role that appears.

-- Under Assign access to, select Azure AD user, user group, or service principal.
+- Under Assign access to, select User, user group, or service principal.

-- Under Select, enter the Azure app Name (for example,
+- Under Select members, enter the Azure app Name (for example,

 Workload Security Azure Connector).